CSC207-UofT/course-project-group-039-foodies/phase2/progress_report.md

 * ##### PULL REQUESTS
   * Pull Request 110 in Phase 2 included changes from the GUI changes that I made with respect to RecipeBook and its subsidiaries.
-  * Another Pull Request was made in Phase 1 for RecipeBook and its subsidiaries.
+  * Pull Requests 40, 41 and 43  were made in Phase 1 for RecipeBook and its subsidiaries.

 Milica
 * ##### Phase 1: